robenkleene/audio-references/logic-pro/sculpture.md

 #### Notes

 - Like in the Material Pod, the outer sliders have have green sliders on the inside to control scaling below middle C, and blue sliders on the outside to control scaling above middle C.

+## Objects

+Objects stimulate the string.

+- Change the type of the object with the type menu, e.g., strike vs. bow.